 And in the words of Hugo Dyson, in the company of JRR Tolkien and persuading CS Lewis, "yes, Christianity was a myth (a story), but it was a myth which was, literally, true."
 Lewis, an avowed atheist, acknowledged "he was the most reluctant convert in all England", when he knelt down and admitted that God was God.

 Now, a preamble.
 In Proverbs 16:9, the scriptures say A person's heart plans their walk (their way), but the Lord fixes their step.
 In this verse, the mystery of "free will" meets the mystery of the "planned universe", this space-time continuum that we inhabit.
 Only the one who inhabits eternity - the vanishing point, time out of mind - has perfect foreknowledge and input.
-When, and if, people reach the age of understanding, they then have freedom (in their minds) and talents (in their bodies) to weave plans for their lives however they may do it.
+When, and if, people reach the age of understanding, they then have freedom (in their souls) and talents (in their bodies) to weave plans for their lives however they may do it.
 And inside their hearts, every person does this, some doing it better than others.
 But the extent of the outcomes of those plans is inevitably fixed by the Lord, based on wisdom recorded and revealed via the scriptures.

 Based on the first chapter of Genesis, and the beliefs of many physicists working in the science of quantum theory, this outline carries the following suppositions:

 The mystery, beyond comprehension, is that God delays judgment on our perversity, working through each individual conscience, in His mercy seeking to draw us to Himself - and from that eternal viewpoint, that we engage with Him in association with others, in partnership through prayer followed by action, that His will be done on earth as it is in heaven.
 For Him and for us, there is just one inward choice that (on this side of eternity) truly counts, foreknowledge of which is known only by Him: "What will you do with Jesus?"
 He is God's son.
 He has been marked out to be the coming ruler over this (currently) perverse world.
 Yes, though we do not (yet) see Him, He is alive.
 And so, we all must answer the question.
 If we do not hear it - or, what's worse, respond to it in humility in this life, then certainly we will hear it in the next one.
 "Behold, I place in Zion a Stone-of-stumbling and a Rock-of -offence, and everyone believing on (trusting) Him to be a secure foundation will not be put to shame (from being in a hurry/being under pressure)."
-(Paul, in
+(Paul, in Romans 9:33, quoting Isaiah 8:14 and Isaiah 28:16).

 Yes, for every individual, if that choice were made for them, then it were no longer free.
 Let us continue:

-Just before his crucifixion in March 31 AD, Christ spoke of the coming siege and destruction of Jerusalem (verses 20-23), encouraging his listeners to be ready to flee to the mountains.
-Due to a required need for speed, he warned against being pregnant, or having young children.
-And in 66 AD, the simmering disquiet indeed became a full-blown war.
-The Roman general Cestius surrounded Jerusalem but was unable to take it, and retreated.
-Many Christians, remembering Jesus's words, immediately took the opportunity to leave.
-The Roman emperor, Nero, sent an army under his able general Vespasian with instructions to crush the rebellion.
 Vespasian arrived in Antioch in the early spring of 67 AD and rapidly brought Galilee under control.
 Over the next 3½ years there was now great tribulation for the Jews.
 Under three rival leaders, Eleazar ben Simon, John of Gischala and Simon bar Giora, the so-called "three shepherds" of Zechariah 11:8, numerous thieves and murderers calling themselves zealots, saviours, deliverers made their way into Jerusalem.
 Click here for a summarized account by the Jewish historian, Josephus.
 To quote from him "robber Zealots took refuge in the Temple and fortified it more strongly than before.
 They allotted as high priest one Phanias, a coarse and clownish rustic, utterly ignorant of the priestly duties, who when decked in the robes of office caused great derision.
 This sport and pastime for the Zealots caused the more religious people to shed tears of grief and shame; and the citizens, unable to endure such insolence rose in great numbers to avenge the outrage on the sacred rites.
 Thus a fierce civil war broke out (in Jerusalem) in which very many were slain."

-In 68 AD, Nero committed suicide and the following year Vespasian returned to Rome to become emperor, leaving his son Titus responsible for ending this war in Judaea.
 The fortieth year of Jesus's prophecy, between April - September 70 AD, now saw the siege of Jerusalem with its accompanying famine.
 And following the fall of the city and the burning of the temple, Josephus recorded "Then the Romans brought their ensigns (banners) into the temple (area) and set them over against (a fragment of) the eastern gate; and there did they offer sacrifices to them (in worship - but bringing yet further desecration to the temple) and there did they praise Titus with the greatest acclamations of joy".
 Titus made a speech to the Jews, and offered them terms of mercy.
 The Jews would not accept these terms.
 And so, within the month the whole city was destroyed.
 Josephus records that during the period of the siege possibly over one million Jews perished, with 97,000 Jews captured and taken to Rome including Simon bar Giora and John of Gischala.
 Titus reportedly refused to accept a wreath of victory, as there is "no merit in vanquishing people forsaken by their own God".

-As a sidenote, the Christians' departure/forsaking of Jerusalem and Gischala's insolent bedecking of Phanias in the High Priestly garments in the Temple in Jerusalem while Nero reigned in Rome, certainly brought to mind Paul's prophecy in
+As a sidenote, the Christians' departure/forsaking of Jerusalem and Gischala's insolent bedecking of Phanias in the High Priestly garments in the Temple in Jerusalem while Nero reigned in Rome, certainly brought to mind Paul's prophecy in 2 Thessalonians 2:3-4, "First a departure or forsaking — then the man of sin — setting himself in the temple of God, exhibiting himself as God".
+But the outcome of Phanias's 3½ years did not bring Christ's return, as so often happens in scripture, it was a foretaste of something that is yet to occur.

 65 years later many more Jews were then slaughtered by the Roman army during Hadrian's reign in 135 AD after starting a rebellion while following a man they believed was their messiah: Bar Kokhba.
 Hadrian subsequently renamed the land Syria Palaestina (in memory of their old enemies the Philistines).